Katie Schenk - November 04, 2019

-One of the biggest benefits of the Pearson (Academic) Test of English (PTE) is that results are available within five days and many receive their results in as little as two days.
-If you need to rush your English test, you may want to give this one a go.
+One of the biggest benefits of the Pearson (Academic) Test of English (PTE) is that results are available within 5 days and many receive their results in as little as 2 days.
+If you need to rush your English test, give this one a go.

 The PTE is scored on a scale between 10 and 90, with a 90 being generally comparable to a 9 on the IELTS.

 In addition to the TOEFL, IELTS, and PTE tests, you'll find that there are institutions that accept other exam results.

 The number of schools accepting other scores is relatively low.
 But you should consider them if: